 The academy only holds basic financial instruments as defined in FRS 102.
-The financial assets and financial liabilities of the academy and their measurement basis are as follows:
+The financial assets and financial liabilities of the academy and their measurement bases are as follows:

-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 16.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 15.
 Prepayments are not financial instruments.
 Cash at bank is classified as a basic financial instrument and is measured at face value.

-Financial liabilities - trade creditors, accruals and other creditors are financial instruments, and are measured at amortised costs as detailed in notes 17 and 18.
+Financial liabilities - trade creditors, accruals and other creditors are financial instruments, and are measured at amortised cost as detailed in notes 16 and 17.
 Taxation and social security are not included in the financial instruments disclosure definition.
-Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instruments.
+Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instrument.

-1.12 Taxation
+1.12 Operating leases